Code of Conduct

-- a) You should notify your client as soon as reasonably possible of all offers that you receive at any time up until the point at which contracts have been exchanged or a rental agreement entered into, unless the offer is an amount or type which your client has specifically instructed you, in writing, not to inform him of.
+- a) You should notify your client as soon as reasonably possible and in any event in writing within two working days of receipt of all offers and /or responses to offers that you receive at any time up until the point at which contracts have been exchanged or a rental agreement entered into, unless the offer is an amount or type which your client has specifically instructed you, in writing, not to inform him of.

-- c) Prior to the acceptance of any offer, you should take reasonable steps to ascertain the availability of the purchaser’s funds and inform the vendor accordingly.
+- b) Prior to the acceptance of any offer, you should take reasonable steps to ascertain the availability of the purchaser’s funds and inform the vendor accordingly.
 Such information will include whether the prospective purchaser is relying on the sale of another property to use towards the relevant purchase and whether they require a mortgage or are cash purchasers.

 - a) After acceptance of the offer by the vendor, and until exchange of contracts you should not influence the legal process or the mortgage lending process.
 Your obligations to the vendor are:

-- ii) to assist where possible, if asked; and
+- ii. to assist where possible, if asked; and

-- iii) to report information deemed helpful to bringing the transaction to fruition.
+- iii. to report information deemed helpful to bringing the transaction to fruition.

 - b) If your client becomes involved in a contract race, they should be told promptly of the situation and given such information which comes to your attention as is consistent with your duty to the other parties.

-13. Exchange and Completion
+15. Exchange and Completion